Staying on track

 Driver assist systems can save lives by keeping drivers awake.

-A luxury car manufacturer has engaged maxon motor to supply the DC motors for this application.
+A luxury car manufacturer has engaged maxon to supply the DC motors for this application.
 The base motor is the brushed A-max 16 (precious metal brushes, 2 W DC motor), modified for the application with an eccentric weight and a special bearing.
 In order to prevent the other vehicle systems from being affected by the electromagnetic fields of the motor, it has been equipped with special EMI suppression for automotive applications.
-The small drive system must meet exacting requirements: It needs to be low-noise, dynamic, feature high power density, and fit in a narrow space – requirements that maxon motor's small A-max 16 easily masters.
+The small drive system must meet exacting requirements: It needs to be low-noise, dynamic, feature high power density, and fit in a narrow space – requirements that maxon's small A-max 16 easily masters.

 © maxon motor ag